kuberhealthy/bash/README.md

-# Bash Client Example
+# Bash Check Example

 This directory demonstrates a minimal Kuberhealthy check written in Bash.

-The reusable [`kuberhealthy-client.sh`](kuberhealthy-client.sh) library exposes helper functions for reporting results.
-The [`check.sh`](check.sh) example sources the library, reads the Kuberhealthy run UUID and reporting URL from the `KH_RUN_UUID` and `KH_REPORTING_URL` environment variables that Kuberhealthy sets on checker pods, and then reports success or failure back to Kuberhealthy.
+The [`check.sh`](check.sh) script reads the `KH_RUN_UUID` and `KH_REPORTING_URL` environment variables that Kuberhealthy sets on checker pods and exposes helper functions for reporting success or failure back to Kuberhealthy.

 ## Using the example

 1. **Add your logic** – Replace the placeholder section in `check.sh` with commands that verify the condition you care about.
-Call `kh::report_success` when the check passes or `kh::report_failure "message"` when it fails.
+Call `report_success` when the check passes or `report_failure "message"` when it fails.
 2. **Build the image** – Build a container that runs the script:

    ```sh